-Almost every client starts out asking for a meal plan.
+Lots of people looking to improve their eating think meal plans are the answer.
 The only problem?
-Meal plans usually suck.
-Instead of prescribing yet another doomed eating regimen, check out these 6 ways to transform any diet in a sustainable way.
+Meal plans usually suck… and they rarely last.
+So, instead of prescribing yet another doomed eating regimen, check out these 6 ways to transform any diet in a sustainable way.

 “Do I get a meal plan?”

 This is the most common question we get from folks who are considering, or just started out in, our nutrition coaching programs.

 The answer: No, we don’t do meal plans.

 Sure, meal plans have long been a staple of the fitness and nutrition industry.
 Coaches are taught to create them.
 Clients are taught to expect them.

 Most of the time, meal plans don’t work.

 You see, traditional meal plans are explicit prescriptions.

 Eat this exact thing, in this exact amount, at this exact time.